TobiaszWojnar/Development-Environment-2020/l2/README.md

 ### What I Learned
-* advanced usage of svn server
+* usage of svn server